Yongzheng Emperor Ying Zhen — Founder of the Most Autocratic Agency in History of China

 Perfect Disguise and Scheme in Contention over the Throne

-After the first time his father abrogated the crown prince, Ying Zhen and many of his other adult brothers started their intense competitions over the throne.
+After the first time that his father abrogated the crown prince, Ying Zhen and many of his other adult brothers started their intense competitions over the throne.

 Ying Zhen seemed not very aggressive or outstanding among his brothers, but he was a smart double-dealer, who made his father and other brothers believed that he was only a loyal and capable prince that never had the wishful thinking about the throne.

-He also secretly achieved support from two important officials, one was in charge of security of the royal palace, and the other was an excellent general who could protect the kingdom.
+He also secretly achieved support from two important officials, one was in charge of the security of the royal palace, and the other was an excellent general who could protect the kingdom.

 Weapons of the Qing Dynasty Decorated With Gems and Copper — Palace Museum (Photo by Dongmaiying)

 Ying Zhen finally won the throne when he was 44, though many rumors were saying that he was not the one that his father assigned.

 After Ying Zhen became the Yongzheng Emperor, he demoted or imprisoned all his brothers that had competed over the throne with him, including his little brother who had the same mother as him.

 Yongzheng Emperor’s birth mother, however, never felt happy for his success.
 Instead, she was very upset about him having expelled his little brother, who had been a very strong competitor.